Administrative & business

 The Digital Accessibility Program accessibility training resources are available to students, faculty, and staff at UW–Madison.
 The UW–Madison Digital Accessibility Program is always releasing new training opportunities and uses information collected from training requests to prioritize training availability.

 The Help Desk provides free tech support and troubleshooting help with your computing needs by phone, email, chat or in-person at 1210 W. Dayton Street.
 Use the Dayton Street entrance and the Help Desk is located through the first doorway to the right.

 DoIT can develop mobile apps for your academic, business, or research needs.
 Contact us to discuss your mobile app project.

 The application of knowledge, skills, tools, and techniques to meet the project objectives.
-Project management professionals are available for projects on campus and within the UW System.
+Project management professionals are available for projects on campus and within the Universities of Wisconsin.

 Services supporting the institution’s research activities, including specialized storage and computation, high-performance computing (HPC), visualization, and lab-management systems.

 CHTC supports a variety of scalable computing capabilities, including high-throughput computing (HTC), tightly-coupled computations (e.g. "MPI"), high-memory, and GPUs.

 Globus is a web-based platform for research that supports secure data sharing, big data transfers, data lifecycle automation and secure sharing with collaborators at other institutions.